karlhulme/jsonotron/readme.md

       j-documentation: This is the y co-ordinate.
 ```

-When defining the JSON schema you can use any of the JSON Schema capabilities.
-Implementations of Jsontron will use different json schema engines and so support may vary.
+When defining the JSON schema you can use any of the JSON Schema capabilities although be aware that language specific validators will have varying degrees of support.

 Note that you can use the `j-documentation` property to add documentation to any JSON schema nodes that include a `type:` property.